OpenFreeEnergy/openfe/docs/cookbook/index.rst

                             .. rst-class:: arrow-down arrow-head arrow-combine-left
                         -

-                        - :class:`SmallMoleculeComponent`, :class:`SolventComponent`, :class:`ProteinComponent`
+                        - :class:`SmallMoleculeComponent`, :class:`SolventComponent` and :class:`ProteinComponent`
-                            All components are included in the ChemicalSystem
+                            The components that make up the chemical system.

                             .. rst-class:: arrow-down arrow-multiple
                         - :any:`Assembling into ChemicalSystems`

                         - :class:`ChemicalSystem`
-                            The complete system of chemical components required to simulate a given transformation target.
+                            Each of the chemical systems, composed of components, that the :class:`Transformation` mutates between.

-                            .. rst-class:: arrow-down arrow-tail arrow-combine-left
+                            .. rst-class:: arrow-down arrow-tail arrow-combine-left arrow-multiple
                         -

             .. rst-class:: arrow-down arrow-head
         -

         - :class:`Transformation`
-            A single transformation
+            A single alchemic mutation from one chemical system to another.

       .. rst-class:: arrow-down
-        -

-        - :class:`AlchemicalNetwork`
-            A complete description of a simulation campaign, consisting of a collection of :class:`Transformation` objects and a :class:`ChemicalSystem` for each ligand the transformations connect.

-        .. rst-class:: arrow-down
     *

     * Run
-        - term
+        - :class:`Transformation`
-            def
+            A single alchemic mutation from one chemical system to another.

             .. rst-class:: arrow-down
-    *

-    * Gather
+        -

+        - :class:`ProtocolDAG`
+            A directed acyclic graph describing how to compute a :class:`Transformation`.

+        - .. container:: flowchart-sidebyside

+            -
+                -
+                    .. rst-class:: arrow-down arrow-multiple
+                -

+                - :class:`ProtocolUnit`
+                    A single unit of computation within a :class:`ProtocolDAG`

+                    .. rst-class:: arrow-down arrow-multiple
+                -

+            -
+                -
+                    .. rst-class:: arrow-down
+                - :any:`executors`

-        - term
+        - :class:`ProtocolDAGResult`
-            def
+            A completed transformation.

 .. toctree::
+    :hidden:

     loading_molecules
     creating_atom_mappings